Geodesic Length Distribution in Sparse Network Ensembles: Key statistical network models

-where we use the definition of $\Phi$ from Eq. \ref{eq:def_rdpg_mommat}.
-Since $\Phi$ is symmetric, let $Q\Lambda Q^T$ be its eigendecomposition, such that columns of the orthogonal matrix $Q$ encode the eigenvectors and the diagonal matrix $\Lambda$ encodes corresponding eigenvalues.
+where we use the definition of $\mat{\Phi}$ from Eq. \eqref{eq:def_rdpg_mommat}.
+Since $\mat{\Phi}$ is symmetric, let $\mat{Q\Lambda Q}^T$ be its eigendecomposition, such that columns of the orthogonal matrix $\mat{Q}$ encode the eigenvectors and the diagonal matrix $\mat{\Lambda}$ encodes corresponding eigenvalues.
 Let $\widetilde{S}_l(a)$ be the geometric sum of $a$ starting at $1$ up to $l$ terms.
-Then we obtain from Eq. \ref{eq:spd_rdpg}:
+Then Eq. \eqref{eq:spd_rdpg} provides:

-This is analogous to the expressions obtained via eigendecomposition for the general random graph family in Eq. \ref{eq:spd_analytic_general_eig_uncorrected}, for ER graphs in Eq. \ref{eq:spd_er} and for SBMs in Eq. \ref{eq:spd_sbm_eig}.
-Alternately, consider the expected survival function of the whole network in Eq. \ref{eq:spd_general_psi_agg}.
-By applying Jensen's inequality \cite{jensen1906fonctions} to Eq. \ref{eq:spd_rdpg}, we obtain a lower bound on $\psiacf(l)$, similar to the one in Eq. \ref{eq:spd_general_psi_agg_bound}, which will be tight if the variance in survival function over different node pairs is small:
+This is analogous to the expressions obtained via eigendecomposition for the SGRN model in Eq. \eqref{eq:spd_analytic_general_eig_uncorrected}, for ER graphs in Eq. \eqref{eq:spd_er}, and for SBMs in Eq. \eqref{eq:spd_sbm_eig}.
+Alternately, consider the expected survival function of the whole network in Eq. \eqref{eq:spd_general_psi_agg}.
+By applying Jensen's inequality \cite{jensen1906fonctions} to Eq. \eqref{eq:spd_rdpg}, we obtain a lower bound on $\psiacf(l)$, similar to the one in Eq. \eqref{eq:spd_general_psi_agg_bound}, which will be tight if the variance in survival function over node pairs is small:

-where we use the definition of $\boldsymbol\phi$ from Eq. \ref{eq:def_rdpg_meanvec}.
+where we use the definition of $\boldsymbol\phi$ from Eq. \eqref{eq:def_rdpg_meanvec}.
 This permits a description of the network's expected geodesic length entirely in terms of the first and second moments in $X$, which can be especially useful when we have access to just the sample mean and covariance, instead of the full distribution in $X$.